-One key challenges for improving the reporting of mental health management is improving the reporting of effectiveness and efficiency indicators for Indigenous, rural/remote and other special needs groups.
+One key challenges for improving the reporting of mental health management is improving the reporting of effectiveness and efficiency indicators for Indigenous people.

 Supporting tables

 Supporting tables for data within this chapter are contained in the attachment to the compendium.
 These tables are identified in references throughout this chapter by an 'A' suffix (for example, table 11A.3 is table 3 in the health management issues attachment).
 The tables included in the attachment are listed below.